CasellaJr/casellajr.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-I am a PhD in the Alpha research group at the Computer Science Department of the University of Turin.
-I have obtained my Bachelor 's degree in Computer Engineering in 2020 and my Master's degree in Data Science for management in 2021, both at the University of Catania.
+subtitle: PhD in Modeling and Data Science.

 profile:
   align: right